 Iyengar yoga was developed and popularized by B.K.S.
 Iyengar (pronounced "eye-yen-gar").
 Iyengar is a very meticulous style of yoga, with utmost attention paid to finding the proper alignment in a pose.
-In order to help each student find the proper alignment, an Iyengar studio will stock a wide array of yoga props — blocks, blankets, straps, chairs, bolsters are all common.
+In order to help each student find the proper alignment, an Iyengar studio will stock a wide array of yoga props — blocks, blankets, straps, chairs and bolsters are all common.
 There isn't a lot of jumping around in Iyengar classes, so you won't get your heart rate up, but you'll be amazed to discover how physically and mentally challenging it is to stay put.
 Iyengar teachers must undergo a comprehensive training — if you have an injury or chronic condition, Iyengar is probably your best choice to ensure you get the knowledgeable instruction you need.
 For a speedier recovery from an injury or to relieve sore, tight muscles, check out our line of recover products.

 Restorative yoga is a delicious way to relax and soothe frayed nerves.
-Also described as yin yoga, restorative classes use bolsters, blankets, and blocks to prop students in passive poses so the body can experience the benefits of a pose without having to exert any effort.
+Also described as yin yoga, restorative classes use bolsters, blankets, and blocks to prop students into passive poses so the body can experience the benefits of a pose without having to exert any effort.
 A good restorative class is more rejuvenating than a nap.
 Studios and gyms often offer them on Friday nights, when just about everyone could use some profound rest.

 Vinyasa (pronounced "vin-yah-sah") is a Sanskrit word for a phrase that roughly translates as "to place in a special way," referring—in hatha yoga—to a sequence of poses.
 Many ask "is vinyasa yoga hard?", but you would pleased to know that vinyasa yoga classes are known for their fluid, movement-intensive practices.
-Vinyasa teachers choreograph their classes to smoothly transition from pose to pose, with the intention of linking breath to movement, and often play music to keep things lively.
+Vinyasa teachers sequence their classes to smoothly transition from pose to pose, with the intention of linking breath to movement, and often play music to keep things lively.
 The intensity of the practice is similar to Ashtanga, but no two vinyasa classes are the same.
 If you hate routine and love to test your physical limits, vinyasa may be just your ticket.